cirrith/Recipes/Recipes/Side Dishes/Balsamic Roasted Beets.md

 2. Grease a large baking sheet or dish, set aside.

-3. Toss beets with 1 tbsps olive oil and ½ tsp sea salt.
+3. Toss beets with 1 tbsp olive oil and ½ tsp sea salt.

 4. Spread onto a greased baking sheet in an even layer.